newsapps/tarbell-0.8/readme/docs/deploy.md

 To deploy a specific project, use the `project:PROJECTNAME` flag:

 <pre>fab project:PROJECTNAME deploy</pre>

+In the following example, we'll publish a project called `basketball` using a bucket configuration named `sports`:

+<pre>fab project:basketball target:sports deploy</pre>

 **Please note**: The base template is always published -- it is assumed most projects will use some base components.